meistens/.emacs.d/README.md

 Ubuntu 22.04 LTS
-Emacs Version: 27 (apt-get, did not start with ubuntu) Works (comment/remove ligature.el submodule, it does not work)
+Emacs Version: 27 (apt-get, did not start with ubuntu)
+Note:
+comment/remove/modify ligatures.el, version has a bug
+python mode not configuration does not load (use exec-path-from-shell to setup)

 Windows 10/11
 Emacs Version: 27